kohlhofer/Crossings/chapters/chapter-01.md

 He does not wave back.

 The chickens gather at the coop as he passes.
 He scatters saved bread crumbs—hard, barely worth keeping, but the red hen limps forward eagerly, claiming most.
 In the nesting boxes, three eggs lie warm.
 He lifts them carefully, turns them in his palm.
 Good shells, no cracks.
 He slips them into his jacket pocket, cushioned by the worn fabric.
-Mrs. Ada Bell will give him credit for them, or maybe the proprietor at the bar needs them for the evening meal.
+Mrs. Ada Bell will give him credit for them, or Harlan at the bar will trade them for a meal.

 The dock creaks under his weight as he kneels at its edge.
 He checks the line left overnight—hook bare, bait gone, stolen by a turtle perhaps, or dissolved in the current.